 To keep Vata in balance, favor the sweet, sour and salty tastes and avoid bitter, pungent and astringent foods.
 All dairy products, for example, pacify Vata.
 Always boil milk before you drink it, and drink it warm, with a pinch of cardamom or dry ginger in it.
 Sweet lassi is an excellent lunchtime beverage.
 Favor sweet, sour, heavy fruits, such as oranges, bananas, avocados, grapes, cherries, peaches, melons, berries, plums, pineapples, mangos and papayas.
 Vegetables should be eaten cooked; reduce raw salads.
 Beets, carrots, asparagus and sweet potatoes are good choices.
 In moderate quantities, the following vegetables are also fine, especially if they are cooked with Ghee or oil and Vata reducing spices: peas, green leafy vegetables (chopped small, with thick fibrous parts discarded), broccoli, cauliflower, celery, zucchini and potatoes.

 Favor foods that are liquid rather than dry, and warm rather than cold.
-Drink lots of warm water and sip 2-3 cups of Vata Tea during the day.
-Almond Energy Drink is a nourishing beverage for Vata season.
+Drink lots of warm water and sip 2-3 cups of Organic Vata Tea during the day.

 Good eating habits Vata dosha is balanced by regularity in routine.
 Eat three nourishing meals a day, and eat them at around the same times each day.
 Don't skip meals, especially breakfast.
 Eat lunch, the heaviest meal of the day, close to noon.
 Eat a lighter meal, such as mung bean soup, for dinner.
 Your last meal of the day should be done at least three hours before you go to bed.
 If you snack in-between meals, eat nuts and raisins soaked in water (dried fruits aggravate Vata) or stewed fruit for a healthy dose of energy.
 Most nuts are Vata-pacifying.